 When & What Is My Child’s First “Regular” Visit?

-We follow the American Academy of Pediatric Dentistry Guidelines which recommend the first “regular” dental visit should be no later than your child’s first birthday.
+We follow the American Academy of Pediatric Dentistry Guidelines, which recommends the first “regular” dental visit should be no later than your child’s first birthday.
 This is a fun, interactive visit.
 We recommend reading fun books with your child about coming to the dentist prior to their first visit.
 Some that we recommend are:

 The Berenstain Bears Visit the Dentist by Stan & Jan Berenstain